-While they’re not particularly seasonal, our Booze-Soaked Watermelon Pops are always a hit at parties (and technically count as a healthy Super Bowl snack).
+While they’re not particularly seasonal, our Booze-Soaked Watermelon Pops are always a hit at parties (and technically count as a healthy game day snack).
 Use pre-cut melon and soak it in vodka and Chambord, then freeze.
 It’s a great dessert option if you’re not a baker—but if you are, check out these beer dessert recipes for the occasion.
-Pineapple chunks take well to the alcohol infusion treatment too.
+Pineapple chunks and honeydew also take well to the alcohol infusion treatment.

-This post was originally published by Roxanne Webber on December 22, 2008 and was updated on January 24, 2019 with new links, images, and text.
+This post was originally published by Roxanne Webber in 2008 and has been updated with new links, images, and text.